Top 10 Best Business Laptops 2026: Our Tested Picks for Every Budget

 Dell XPS 14 (2026)

-The Dell XPS 14 (2026) represents a major victory for business users.
-Dell listened.
-The controversial touch function row is gone, replaced by physical function keys that business buyers have been demanding.
+The Dell XPS 14 (2026) addresses a key concern from business users.
+Dell has replaced the touch function row with physical function keys in response to customer feedback.

 | Feature | Specification |